 windspeed100 – the wind speed at height 100 meters.

-Extended wind elements are currently available for forecast and and history since April 1st 2022.
-Please contact Technical Support for more information on the availability of older historical extended wind observations.
+Extended wind elements are currently available for forecast and and history since January 1st 2015 on an hourly basis.

 Requesting extended wind elements using the Weather API